Sharks- Under Threat

-The sole purpose of these tournaments is for fishermen to catch the largest shark simply for bragging rights that he has caught the biggest shark.
+The sole purpose of these tournaments is for fishermen to catch the largest shark simply for bragging rights.
 When the tournament is over, these sharks end up in the garbage.
 There are over seventy shark tournaments all along east coast of the United States from Maine to Florida and the west coast as well.
 There is no sign of abatement for these tournaments in spite of the fact that sharks are crucial to the marine ecosystem and some species are considered threatened.

 What happens to the shark at a tournament?
-Once the shark is hooked, it fights for its life in a contest that can take anywhere from a half to two hours to bring the shark to the boat – all the while these highly developed and sensitive mammals suffer intense pain..
+Once the shark is hooked, it fights for its life in a contest that can take anywhere from a half to two hours to bring the shark to the boat – all the while these highly developed and sensitive animals suffer intense pain.
 Once alongside the boat, the shark is gaffed with a metal hook anywhere on its body to haul it into the boat.
 The shark’s death agony is not over yet since it is still alive and thrashing around the boat.
 Fishermen have to be careful with the shark at this point since it can still bite.
 Therefore, some will take a club and start beating the shark to death.
-Some will stick a knife deep into the shark’s back in an attempt to cut the spinal cord but they often miss their mark, which means more further suffering for the shark – all for the meaningless cause of becoming a trophy for the fisherman.
+Some will stick a knife deep into the shark’s back in an attempt to cut the spinal cord.
+In any case, the shark suffers – all for the meaningless cause of becoming a trophy for the fisherman.

 The fishermen with his shark then heads back to the dock to weigh the shark so that it can be compared to the hundreds of other sharks that have also gone through the same treatment.
 Sharks can live for a couple of hours out of the water because their tissues can hold a tremendous amount of oxygen.
 Therefore, they can still be alive once they are brought back to the dock.